Integrate LDAP User Management with Oracle Linux Automation Manager

 3. Connect and search the LDAP server.

-• -H: specifies the LDAP server's URI consisting of the protocol, host, and port only.
+• -H: specifies the LDAP server's URI, which consists of the protocol, host, and port only

 The output returns the results of the search if the connection is successful.